angelblanco/v1.angelblanco.dev/docs/articles/simple-svelte-back-to-top.md

 ---
 id: 4
-title: "Simple Svelte back to top component"
+title: 'Simple Svelte back to top component'
-share_tweet: "Simple back to top component with @sveltejs"
+share_tweet: 'Simple back to top component with @sveltejs'
 tweet: '1311017385768480768'
-date: "2020-09-26"
+date: '2020-09-26'
-description: "Learn how to create a back to top button in Svelte 3."
+description: 'Learn how to create a back to top button in Svelte 3.'
 intro: |
   Creating a button that returns the user to the top the page is a simple task that could be easily achieved with any javascript framework and some basic styling.
 Learning how to build this kind of simple components could be a good quick start for Svelte 3.
 tags: ['svelte', 'js', 'blog']
 ---